 4. You know a lot of weak-minded people.

 You might even have a secret nickname for them, like zombies or sheep.
 You think that most people aren’t quite as good or smart or organized or whatever as you – and you are often irritated or amused by their inferiority.

 5. You’re different at home than you are in public.
 There is more than one version of yourself.

 You don’t show your true self to the world.
 You’ve got an image to maintain, after all.
 Your family and closest friends are the only ones who’ve seen your “ugly side” and you wouldn’t have it any other way.
 In public, you project the perfect image because that is what you need people to see.
 You’ve got to impress everyone you meet – and when someone isn’t immediately smitten with you, you’re immediately suspicious of them, especially if they’re friendly with anyone you consider “yours.”

 For some reason, you’re not a big friend-sharer.
 While you might have two or three friends in the same group, none are especially close.
 You prefer one on one when it comes to close relationships.
-And your favorite kind of person is a really good listener who thinks you’re amazing and perfect and who would to anything to make you happy.
+And your favorite kind of person is an excellent listener who thinks you’re amazing and perfect and who would do anything to make you happy.
 Otherwise, you love a big party where you get to be the center of attention.

-You wait for your turn to talk in a conversation.
+8. You wait for your turn to talk in a conversation – at least sometimes.